Athul-Kris/HEALTHCARE-CHECKER-SONAR/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/de24ca93-bd32-454d-a7f9-e0d878b146af) and click on Share -> Publish.
+Simply open . (https://lovable.dev/projects/de24ca93-bd32-454d-a7f9-e0d878b146af) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!